-When it comes to polls, surveys, and contact forms, only a handful of names come to mind.
-Two of those helpful names are SurveyMonkey and Microsoft Forms.
+Regarding surveys and polls, only a handful of names come to mind.
+Two helpful names are SurveyMonkey and Microsoft Forms.

 Both offer plenty of options, which is why this SurveyMonkey vs. Microsoft Forms debate is important to choose the ideal platform.